Like to use Tweetdeck while viewing Twitter? That’s an API.

 Read more about how to get started with the ClickUp API here!

 In economics, there is a very important concept related to technology: specialization.
 During the first and second Industrial Revolutions, businesses became more productive and wealth became more abundant because production could be broken down into tasks, laborers could specialize themselves.

 Amazing levels of productivity were possible because specialization allows less essential tasks to be deferred to others so that more essential tasks can receive the most amount of labor and time, leading to greater productivity overall.

-While APIs give way for more abundant integrations and a greater level of specialization in the market for cloud-based software, the result will be an increase competition, leading to a higher quality of software applications offered with a decrease in the overall price.
-More available integrations means greater empowerment for tech entrepreneurship since specialization also will lower barriers to entry into the software market.
+While APIs give way for more abundant integrations and a greater level of specialization in the market for cloud-based software, the result will be increased competition, leading to a higher quality of software applications offered with a decrease in the overall price.
+More available integrations mean greater empowerment for tech entrepreneurship since specialization also will lower barriers to entry into the software market.

-Keep an eye out for more buzz around the capabilities of API’s, as they become a bigger and bigger part how all software companies do business.
+Keep an eye out for more buzz around the capabilities of APIs, as they become a bigger and bigger part of how all software companies do business.